Feedback

 The narrative content from the scope documents will be used to create learning resources to assist you in better understanding and applying the scope standards in your practice.

-The standards, limits, and conditions will be reformatted, but the expectations in them
+The standards, limits, and conditions are being reformatted, but the expectations in them

 will not change.